By William A. Lasher

 “Howdy, partners, and welcome to Luke Hoxie’s Last Ride Funeral Parlor.
-Rest easy friends and be assured we’ll treat your departed loved one with the respect and dignity he or she deserves.
+Rest easy, friends, and be assured we’ll treat your departed loved one with the respect and dignity he or she deserves.
 Have a seat, and a member of our staff will be with you ASAP.”

-As the trio take seats in the waiting room, the scene on the Feature Screen changes to Cowboy Luke on horseback.
+As the agents take seats in the waiting room, the scene on the Feature Screen changes to Cowboy Luke on horseback.
 He tips his hat and smiles.
 Then he turns and slowly rides into a surreal orange sunset with his faithful dog Rex by his side.
-The traditional western funeral song, “Go Rest High on that Mountain,” comes up on the audio as Cowboy Luke grows smaller and smaller, silhouetted by the soft colors of a classic desert sunset.
+The traditional western funeral song, “Go Rest High on that Mountain,” comes up on the audio as Cowboy Luke grows smaller and smaller, silhouetted by the soft colors of a desert sunset.

 “This place is perfect for Doyle,” says Demetrius.

-Vanessa agrees.
-“He would have loved it.”
+“He would have loved it,” says Vanessa.

 After a few minutes of waiting, the funeral director appears, a Mr. Bruneau.
-He’s a gaunt, middle-aged man with extremely pale skin and a solemn demeanor.
+He’s a gaunt, middle-aged man with pale skin and a solemn demeanor.
 “May I help you with something?”

 Vanessa rises out of her seat.
 “An associate of ours passed away this morning and we’d like to have him buried.”